Splitties/LibPublishingHelpers/README.md

 ### Check user input

-The `checkIsValidVersionString()` extension function for `String?` can help you ensure a valid version has been entered in a versioning + releasing script (outlawing non digital prefixes, illegal characters such as spaces, etc.).
+The `checkIsValidVersionString()` extension function for `String?` can help you ensure a valid version has been entered in a versioning + releasing script (outlawing non-digital prefixes, illegal characters such as spaces, etc.).

 ### Interact with other apps